KWESIEMPRAH/KWESI-HOMEWORK-3/README.md

 Erick Amezcua is a Brandeis student who recently completed his undergraduate study in Economics and Film.
 He had an internship with a small company known as Joseph's advisory.
 This company is located in El Paso, TX.
 Erick is currently doing an MA in Int'l Econ & Fin.

 Ben Rogak is Brandeis athlete who enjoys kayaking, playing footbal and softball.

-Kat is a first year MBA student who also completed her undergraduate degree at Brandeis.
+Kat is a first year MBA student concentrating in Real Estate and Data Analytics.
+She previously completed her undergraduate degree in Business, with a concentration in innovation and strategy.
+She double minored in economics and East Asian Studies.